learnk8s/learnk8s.io/src/gatekeeper/content.md

 **Konstraint automates the manual steps involved in converting a policy written for conftest to one that works in Gatekeeper.**

-In addition, testing Gatekeeper constraint templates and constraints is also made more straightforward using konstraint.
+Besides, testing Gatekeeper constraint templates and constraints are also made more straightforward using konstraint.

 _Neither conftest nor gatekeeper are the only solutions when it comes to enforcing out-of-cluster and in-cluster policies respectively._

 What makes the two solutions compelling is that you can use Rego to implement policies for both tools.

-In fact, you could even go as far as implementing a subset of relevant policies both inside and outside the cluster.
+You could even go as far as implementing a subset of relevant policies both inside and outside the cluster.

 A comparative solution which achieves the same level of policy enforcement is [polaris](https://github.com/FairwindsOps/polaris) which has both an out-of-cluster and an in-cluster policy enforcement functionality.

-However it uses a custom JSON schema based policy specification language and hence may not be as expressive as Rego.
+However, it uses a custom JSON schema-based policy specification language and hence may not be as expressive as Rego.